portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 - Ensure server date-time is synced correctly
 - Must execute all Linux commands by the root user, please su root first.

-!!!
-Warning
+> [!WARNING]
-    If the PBX running on a cloud platform such as AWS, and the cloud platform has the firewall itself, you MUST open the ports on the cloud platform firewall too.
+> If the PBX running on a cloud platform such as AWS, and the cloud platform has the firewall itself, you MUST open the ports on the cloud platform firewall too.

 #### Step 1 Download installation scripts